-The alg (algorithm) header parameter identifies the cryptographic algorithm used to encrypt or determine the value of the Content Encryption Key (CEK).
-The algorithm specified by the alg value MUST be supported by the implementation and there MUST be a key for use with that algorithm associated with the intended recipient or the JWE MUST be rejected. alg values SHOULD either be registered in the IANA JSON Web Signature and Encryption Algorithms registry [JWA] or be a value that contains a Collision Resistant Namespace.
+The alg (algorithm) header parameter identifies a cryptographic algorithm used to encrypt or determine the value of the Content Encryption Key (CEK).
+The recipient MUST reject the JWE if the alg value does not represent a supported algorithm, or if the recipient does not have a key that can be used with that algorithm. alg values SHOULD either be registered in the IANA JSON Web Signature and Encryption Algorithms registry [JWA] or be a value that contains a Collision Resistant Namespace.
 The alg value is a case sensitive string containing a StringOrURI value.
 Use of this header parameter is REQUIRED.
 This header parameter MUST be understood by implementations.